Building-maintenance-colleagues-talking

 Supports Safety

-Properly maintained equipment is less prone to malfunctions that could pose risks to workers or users.
+Properly maintained assets are less prone to malfunctions that could pose risks to workers or users.

 All of these risks can be avoided by understanding your assets, using the right Facility Management (FM) software tools and following industry recognised standards such as SFG20.